altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

   ![helloTestApp1.png](images/helloTestApp1.png)

-5. At this point, if you click on the **Run** button, the test program prints **“Hello Intel SoC FPGA!”** and finishes looping after some time.
+5. At this point, if you click on the **Run** button, the test program prints **“Hello Altera® SoC FPGA!”** and finishes looping after some time.

   ![test1.png](images/test1.png)